Scrape configuration using Kubernetes

 Change annotation prefix

-You can change the annotation prefix under the kubernetes > processor > annotationsPrefix YAML collection by setting the environment variable KUBERNETES_PROCESSOR_ANNOTATIONS_PREFIX.
-The default is prometheus.io/.
+You can change the annotation prefix by setting the environment variable KUBERNETES_PROCESSOR_ANNOTATIONS_PREFIX as the value of the annotationsPrefix key in the processor section of the kubernetes collection.
+The default value is prometheus.io/.

 kubernetes: